KevCui/Instagrab/README.md

 - No need to sign in Instagram account
 - No need to register Instagram API
 - Download images and videos from Instagram directly
-- Download json data in additional, including profile data, image/video data...
+- Download JSON data in additional, including profile data, image/video data...
 - Download only contents published in any time period
-- Toggle image download, or/and video download, or/and json data download
+- Toggle image download, or/and video download, or/and JSON data download

 ## Dependency